yashkant/concat-vqa/README.md

   <img src="tools/concat-vqa-large.png">
 </p>

-We propose a novel training paradigm (ConCAT) that alternately optimizes cross-entropy and contrastive losses.
-The contrastive loss encourages representations to be robust to linguistic variations in questions while the cross-entropy loss preserves the discriminative power of the representations for answer classification.
-VQA models trained with ConCAT achieve higher consensus scores on the VQA-Rephrasings dataset as well as higher VQA accuracy on the VQA 2.0 dataset compared to existing approaches across a variety of data augmentation strategies.
+Recent Visual Question Answering (VQA) models have shown impressive performance on the VQA benchmark but remain sensitive to small linguistic variations in input questions.
+Existing approaches address this by augmenting the dataset with question paraphrases from visual question generation models or adversarial perturbations.
+These approaches use the combined data to learn an answer classifier by minimizing the standard cross-entropy loss.
+To more effectively leverage augmented data, we build on the recent success in contrastive learning.
+We propose a novel training paradigm (ConClaT) that optimizes both cross-entropy and contrastive losses.
+The contrastive loss encourages representations to be robust to linguistic variations in questions while the cross-entropy loss preserves the discriminative power of representations for answer prediction.

+We find that optimizing both losses -- either alternately or jointly -- is key to effective training.
+On the VQA-Rephrasings benchmark, which measures the VQA model's answer consistency across human paraphrases of a question, ConClaT improves Consensus Score by 1 .63% over an improved baseline.
+In addition, on the standard VQA 2.0 benchmark, we improve the VQA accuracy by 0.78% overall.
+We also show that ConClaT is agnostic to the type of data-augmentation strategy used.

 ## Repository Setup